-In my client’s case we used the Johari Window to help us discover that being a great advisor comes as naturally to him as being a great basketball player came to Michael Jordan.
+In my client’s case we used the Johari Window to help us discover that being a great financial professional comes as naturally to him as being a great basketball player came to Michael Jordan.
 But the Michaels around us need self-awareness to help the team to thrive.

 Subscribe for relevant insights delivered straight to your inbox